A central venous catheter is a tube that goes into a vein in your chest and ends at your heart.

 - Tube or catheter.
 Carries medicine or blood from the portal to a large vein and into the heart.

-To get medicine or nutrition through your port, a trained provider will stick a special needle through your skin and the rubber top and into the portal.
+To get medicine or nutrition through your port, a trained provider will stick a special needle through your skin and the silicone top and into the portal.
 A numbing cream can be used on your skin to decrease the pain of the needle stick.

 - Your port may be used in your home, in a clinic, or in the hospital.